Copy Formatting in PowerPoint: Shortcuts & Tips (2026 Guide)

 - Double-click Format Painter (this keeps it active)

-- Click each target object—formatting is applied to each
+- Click each target object—formatting is applied to each.
+You can navigate between slides while Format Painter stays active.

 Method 3: Keyboard Shortcuts (Fastest)#

-Best for: Power users who want maximum speed.
+Best for: Power users who want maximum speed and flexibility.

 - Select the source object